Overview

 Health Considerations

 Candidates for positions and careers in education should explore health requirements associated with employment in a school setting.
-Prospective students with special needs that may affect their learning are encouraged to contact the Disabilities Services Coordinator for accommodation options.
+Prospective students with special needs that may affect their learning are encouraged to contact the Accessibility Services Coordinator to discuss available services.

 Character Expectations